Place-Based Book Club for Teaching within the Context of Hawaiʻi

 The Place-Based Book Club invites new and long-standing faculty to participate in thoughtful discussions about teaching on our campus.
 Through engaging with carefully selected readings, participants explore strategies to better support student success and deepen their understanding of Hawaiʻi’s rich cultural landscape.

-Featured Book of the Spring Place-Based Book Club
+Place-Based Book Club’s Featured Book of the Fall

 The University of Hawaiʻi at Mānoa is dedicated to becoming a Native Hawaiian place of learning.
 The university community is made up of diverse cultural and linguistic groups who contribute to the core mission of the University to “to serve the people and places of Hawaiʻi, and our neighbors in the Pacific and Asia” (quoted from UH Mānoa Strategic Plan 2015-2025).
 Our faculty comes from across the globe, bringing a wealth of perspectives and often limited experience with Hawaiʻi’s unique cultural and educational context.
 The Place-Based Book Club fosters a collaborative exchange of ideas, empowering faculty to create inclusive and culturally responsive learning environments.